alexalfele/alexalfele.github.io/README.md

             <span class="price">$24.99</span>
             <h2>Slow-Smoked BBQ Pork Ribs</h2>
             <p>
-                Our signature ribs are dry-rubbed with a secret blend of spices, then smoked low and slow over hickory wood for up to 8 hours.
+                Our signature ribs are dry-rubbed with a secret blend of spices, then smoked low and slow over hickory for over 8 hours.
 They're fall-off-the-bone tender and coated with your choice of our tangy Carolina-style or sweet, smoky Kansas City sauce.
             </p>
             <ul>
                 <li>Full Rack (feeds 3-4)</li>